sarajuliefrajtova/english-for-designer/06-thesis/index.md

 ### Practical Part
 After acquiring a sufficient theoretical foundation, one that broadened my understanding and paved the way for practical application, I embarked on the practical phase.

+#### Analysis of The Current Situtation of The Gallery
+At the beginning of the bachelor's thesis it was necessary to define a specific practical result, the creation of which this thesis deals
+At the outset of the bachelor's thesis, it was imperative to delineate the specific practical outcome the creation of which this thesis deals with..
+As previously mentioned, the output of the thesis constitutes a digital product.
+However, before defining the product, an analysis phase of the gallery's current situation was paramount.
+This analysis entailed a desk research approach, involving gathering information primarily through online sources such as internet searches, without the necessity of field visits.
+This research served to establish a framework of the gallery's current digital landscape and beyond.
+Drawing from these insights, a preliminary concept for the digital product emerged.
+This phase entailed sifting through numerous relevant sources, followed by meticulous processing and evaluation of gathered data.
+Given the nature of the entity as a contributory organization of the Liberec Region, information was sourced not only from the institution's official website and newsletters but also from press conferences.